raul1ro/TheEchoes/README.md

 <li>Edit Guild Message - available only for mods</li>
 <li>Colored rows for the members from the group</li>
 <li>Stats</li>
+<li>Search member - if you search a main, it will show the alts too, if you search an alt it will show the main too</li>
+<li>Guid info - Read and edit(if you have access), with option to copy text</li>
+<li>Export Data - Export the data of all members</li>
 </ul>

 <p>Author: DoomFury - Felsong (private-server)</p>